- Pandemic Impact: COVID-19 delayed 50% of clinical trials, forcing a transition toward virtual and decentralized models.

 These large scale delays have been further extended by the fact that COVID-19-focused research has had to take priority.
 As the UK faced its second national lockdown, pressure continued to mount to expand coronavirus research, as well as resume pre-COVID trials.
-So, is now the perfect time to adopt a virtual structure for clinical trials?
-It certainly seems like it.
+The case for virtual trial infrastructure is now well-supported by both regulatory guidance and operational evidence from trials conducted during the pandemic.

 This virtual setup means that participants can be recruited within a wider radius and not just confined to a small location near a hospital or medical research facility.
 It also means that clinical trials can continue through lockdowns, national or otherwise, while at the same time reducing the risk of coronavirus spread for both participants and healthcare workers.